• Home

 Unfortunately, we know that many people across the world suffer from garlic intolerance or allergies.

-But do not exclude garlic off your shopping list, yet, if you can.
+But do not exclude garlic from your shopping list, yet, if you can.
 Why?

-Because garlic is also has got amazing antiviral properties, are an excellent source of fibre, manganese, vitamin B6 and selenium.
+Because garlic also has got amazing antiviral properties and is an excellent source of fibre, manganese, vitamin B6, and selenium.

 Attention garlic fans with diabetes.
 You’ll be happy to know that garlic lowers sugar levels by stimulating insulin secretion from the pancreas.